floornfts/mobile-minting/README.md

     });
 ```

-_Note: You will typically want to implement either
+_Note: You will typically want to implement either `createMintForContract` or `createMintTemplateForUrl`, and then call that one from the other._

 You can then build the MintTemplate from the builder.